Questions? (888) 718-2000

 You may contact our Data Protection Officer at [email protected]

 If you wish to be taken off our contact list for direct marketing, please contact [email protected]

 If you have any comments, questions or concerns about any of the information in this Policy, or any other issues relating to the Processing of Personal Data carried out by us, or on our behalf, please contact

-j2 Cloud Services, LLC
+Consensus Cloud Solutions, LLC

 700 S. Flower Street, 15th Floor